Goga-Barabadze/teeny-tiny-reporter/README.md

         // meta -> "error" | "exception", timestamp and stack
         // data -> captured log or exception

-        // e.g. send to server
+        // e.g. send to the central logs
     },
     scopes: [
         "error",